-On the origin of letters among the Greeks, the genius of poets and ora-Learning and tors, as might naturally be expected, was diffinguished by an amiable simplicity, arts. which, whatever rudeness may sometimes attend it, is so sitted to express the genuine movements of nature and passion, that the compositions, possessed of it, must for ever appear valuable to the discerning part of mankind.
-The glaring figures

-Appendix. figures of discourse, the pointed antithesis, the unnatural conceit, the jingle of words; fuch false ornaments are not employed by early writers; not because they were rejected, but because they scarce ever occurred to them.
-An easy, unforced strain of sentiment runs thro' their compositions; tho' at the same time we may observe, that, amidst the most elegant simplicity of thought and expression, one is fometimes furprifed to meet with a poor conceit, which had prefented itfelf unfought for, and which the author had not acquired critical observation enough to condemn\.
-A bad taste seizes with avidity these frivolous beauties, and even perhaps a good taste, 'ere surfeited by them: They multiply every day more and more, in the fashionable compositions: Nature and good sense are neglected: Laboured ornaments, studied and admired: And a total degeneracy of style and language prepares the way for barbarism and ignorance.
-Hence the Afiatic manner was found to depart fo much from the simple purity of Athens; Hence that tinsel eloquence, which is observable in many of the Roman writers, from which Cicero himself is not wholly exempted, and which so much prevails in Ovid, Seneca, Lucan, Martial, and the Plinys.
+Learning and On the origin of letters among the Greeks, the genius of poets and orators, as might naturally be expected, was distinguished by an amiable simplicity, which, whatever rudeness may sometimes attend it, is so fitted to express the genuine movements of nature and passion, that the compositions, possessed of it, must for ever appear valuable to the discerning part of mankind.
+The glaring figures of discourse, the pointed antithesis, the unnatural conceit, the jingle of words; fuch falle ornaments were not employed by early writers; not because they were rejected, but because they scarce ever occurred to them.
+An easy, unforced strain of sentiment runs thro' their compositions; tho' at the same time we may observe, that amidst the most elegant simplicity of thought and expression, one is fometimes furprifed to meet with a poor conceit, which had presented itfelf unfought for, and which the author had not acquired critical observation enough to condemn .
+A bad taste seizes with avidity these frivolous beauties, and even perhaps a good taste, ere surfeited by them: They multiply every day more and more, in the fashionable compositions: Nature and good sense are neglected: Laboured ornaments, studied and admired: And a total degeneracy of ftyle and language prepares the way for barbarism and ignorance.
+Hence the Afiatic manner was found to depart fo much from the simple purity of Athens: Hence that tinfel eloquence, which is observable in many of the Roman writers, from which Cicero himself is not wholly exempted, and which so much prevails in Ovid, Seneca, Lucan, Martial, and the Plinys.

 On the revival of letters, when the judgment of the public is, as yet, raw and unformed, this false glister catches the eye, and leaves no room, either in eloquence or poetry, for the durable beauties of folid fense and lively passion.
 The reigning genius is then diametrically opposite to that which prevails on the first origin of arts.
-The Italian writers, 'tis evident, even the most celebrated, have not reached the proper simplicity of thought and composition; and in Petrarch, Tasso, Guarini, frivolous witticisms and forced conceits are but too predominant.
-The period, during which letters were cultivated in Italy, was fo short as scarce to allow leifure for correcting this adulterated relish.
+The Italian writers, 'tis evident, even the most celebrated, have not reached the proper simplicity of thought and composition; and in Petrarch, Taffo, Guarini, frivolous witticisms and forced conceits are but too predominant.
+The period, during which letters were cultivated in Italy, was fo short as scarce to allow leisure for correcting this adulterated relish.

 THE more early French writers are liable to the same reproach.
-Voiture, Balzac, even Corneille, have too much affected those ambitious ornaments, of which the Italians in general, and the least pure of the antients, supplied them with fo many models.
-And it was not till late, that observation and reflection gave rife to a more natural turn of thought and composition among that elegant people.
+Voiture, Balzac, even Corneille, have too much affected those ambitious ornaments, of

-\ The name of Polynices, one of Oedipus's fons, means in the original much quarrelling.
-In the altercations betwixt the two brothers, in Æschylus, Sophocles, and Euripides, this conceit is employed; and 'tis remarkable, that fo poor a conundrum could not be rejected by any of these three poets; so justly celebrated for their taste and simplicity.
+^{} The name of Polynices, one of Œdipus's fons, means in the original much quarrelling.
+In the altercations between the two brothers, in Æschylus, Sophocles, and Euripides, this conceit is employed; and 'tis remarkable, that so poor a conundrum could not be rejected by any of these three poets; so juffly celebrated for their tafte and fimplicity.
 What could Shakespear have done worse?
-Terence has his inceptio of amentium, non amantium.
-Many similar instances will occur to the learned.
+Terence has his inceptio est amentium, non amantium.
+Many fimilar instances will occur to the learned.
 'Tis well known, that Aristotle treats very seriously of puns, divides them into several classes, and recommends the use of them to orators.